eepgwde/vojdamago/docs/design/br.md

 And this imputed value would be used operationally.

-The Imputer can be calibrated off-line with this process
+The Imputer can be calibrated off-line with this process, it can use either *claim0* or *claim1*

 ```
 claim2 = CPredict(enquiry *difference* future *union* priority1 *union* priority )

+Accuracy(claim2, claim0) or Accuracy(claim1, claim0)
 ```

 And optimize the accuracy of *claim2* by means of *priority1* which can be controlled with Impute() and also by the engineering of *future*.

+To restate as prose:

-The key fields - priority and response - are then imputed and placed in the dataset.
-The future histories are removed and the original claim/noclaim results in restored.
+An Historical Predictor is used to produce an Imputer for the key fields, priority and response.
+The future histories are removed and the original claim/noclaim results are restored.

 Then with the imputed priority and response attributes, the CPredictor is generated and its accuracy is assessed.
 If this CPredictor proves to be accurate enough, it justifies the design of the Imputer and this Imputer can be used in production.

-It would operate in the following way, given a new enquiry, the HPredictor generates its claim/noclaim response, the Imputer uses this to impute its values from the record using that claim/noclaim response and the resulting priority and

-response attributes are given to the new enquiry record.
+That is process to be used in the design of the Imputer.
+The following are the implementation details for this project.

-Before moving on to discuss the metrics and the model used, the dataset is have enquiry records that are fault reports for roads and there are insurance claim reports that need to be integrated into the dataset.
+The dataset is to have enquiry records that are fault reports for roads and there are insurance claim reports that need to be integrated into this dataset.

 ## Designing a Training dataset - Claims are transformed to Enquiry Records

-The fault reports (known as *enquiry* records) are used as the dataset for the classifier and a boolean field is added to indicate if the fault resulted in a claim or not.
+The fault reports (known as *enquiry* records) are used as the event dataset for the classifier and a boolean field is added to indicate if the fault resulted in a claim or not.

 When a fault report is made, a priority is assigned to it for further action.
 This is a human operator action - given the nature of the damage reported and